 - Making an appointment to see your GP is a good first step in discussing any fertility concerns you may have.
 If you don’t have access to a GP, you can make an appointment with one of our same day private GPs.

-- The Poundbury Fertility Centre here at King Edward VII’s Hospital, is dedicated to investigating potential causes of infertility and to doing all we can to help couples conceive.
+- There are experts here at King Edward VII’s Hospital that are dedicated to investigating potential causes of infertility and to doing all we can to help couples conceive.